maksims-krainovs/mailbot/README.md

 MailBot is a prototype of a Typescript tool allowing to send commands to your server by email.

+## Disclaimer
+This is just an example not intended to be used in serious projects.
+This script should be used very cautiously, since it exposes a way to control you machine by just sending an email.

 ## Installation

 1. git clone